 All grants are paid after the work has been done.

 The work must be carried out by a contractor from the SEAI’s registered list.

-Online application for the grants can be found here
+Online applications for the grants can be made here

 Contact SEAI on 01808 2004

 There are also grants available to help with the installation of Solar Photovoltaic panels to generate electricity for homeowners.